 One Colour Print

-We can match exactly to PMS colours
+Match exactly to PMS colours.

 Multi Colour Print

 If you need more than one colour on products which are not suitable for digital printing, we need to use a series of screens or pads to print each colour individually.
 This is more costly.

 The most cost effective way to reproduce several colours so we will always suggest this option when available.

 Direct to product digital printing involves the transfer of ink directly on to the product.